Piecewise

 functions...

-We enter the whole array (independent variable values) as
+We enter the whole array of the independent variable as

 parameter